Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Conclusions

 \subsubsection{The best attack}

 The best attack approach is a variation of SamplingFool~\cite{fursov2021adversarial} that showed the best results for financial transaction data.
-In particular, the attack imitates a random search over a discrete space of sequences of transactions: \begin{enumerate} \item At each iteration of an attack we generate $k$ candidates and rank them according to a model $\hat{f}(\mathbf{x})$. \item We select top $k_0$ changes and proceed to the next iteration. \end{enumerate} As the number of iterations is equal the admissible number of changes, in the end we have a set of changes that is admissible.
+In particular, the attack imitates a random search over a discrete space of sequences of transactions: \begin{enumerate} \item At each iteration of an attack we generate $k$ candidates and rank them according to a model $\hat{f}(\mathbf{x})$. \item We select top $k_0$ changes and move to the next iteration. \end{enumerate} As the number of iterations is equal to the admissible number of changes, in the end, we have an admissible set of changes.

-\paragraph{Hyperparameters} The attack uses $k = 10 000$ candidates at each step and $k_0 = 100$.
-As a model $\hat{f}(\mathbf{x})$ we use a given GRU-based model or a set of gradient boosting models.
-Usage of a given model or an ensemble model were selected at random with probability $0.5$ to make possible attacks on a diverse models.
+\paragraph*{Hyperparameters} The attack uses $k = 10 000$ candidates at each step and $k_0 = 100$.
+As a model $\hat{f}(\mathbf{x})$, we use a given GRU-based model or a set of gradient boosting models.
+The use of a given model or an ensemble model was randomly selected with a probability of $0.5$ to make possible attacks on diverse models.

-The ensemble for the imitation of the score of true model is $100$ of gradient boosting models that use MCC codes and amount (so, they are features an attacker can affect).
+The ensemble for the imitation of the score of the true model is $100$ of gradient boosting models that use MCC codes and amount (so, they are features an attacker can affect).
 We use a CatBoost gradient boosting implementation.
-The derivative features are common set of aggregates for financial transactions.
+The derivative features are a common set of aggregates for financial transactions.
 To diversify the models and improve their quality, we learn each model using a subset of generated aggregates.
-Each separate model was significantly worse, than the baseline model, but in total the quality of models doesn't affect the quality of attacks.
+Each separate model was significantly worse than the baseline model, but in total, the quality of models doesn't affect the quality of attacks.